 I also heard from some of our readers that they couldn’t visit the famous Barcelona market Mercado de La Boqueria because they didn’t realize that it was closed on Sundays.
 By the way, all indoor markets in Barcelona are closed on Sundays.

-By doing your research in advance, you can also compare prices, reviews, and itineraries for the best tours in Barcelona… Which brings us to the next point.
+By doing your research in advance, you can also compare prices, reviews, and itineraries for the best tours in Barcelona… This brings us to the next point.

 Visiting Barcelona for the first time also means visiting all the main landmarks and attractions.
-Of course, you will want to see the famous La Sagrada Familia and the other iconic Gaudi buildings!
+Of course, you will want to see the famous La Sagrada Familia and the other iconic Gaudi buildings and architecture!
 Just make sure that you are well prepared so that you don’t waste hours and days standing in lines.

-TIP: If you want to make the most of your time in Barcelona, consider skip-the-line tickets for all the main landmarks and the most popular tourist attractions.
-We recommend booking guided tours for the Sagrada Familia and the Gaudi buildings – that way you’ll get a much better understanding of all the symbolism and stories behind the architecture.
-You can find Barcelona tours and skip-the-line tickets here.
+TIP: If you want to make the most of your time in Barcelona, consider skip-the-line tickets for ALL the main landmarks and the most popular tourist attractions.
+We also recommend booking guided tours for the Sagrada Familia and the main Gaudi buildings – that way you’ll get a much better understanding of all the symbolism and stories behind the architecture.

 Skip the Line Tickets

-Some of the most popular attractions in Barcelona like Casa Mila, Casa Battlo, Park Güell or La Sagrada Familia can have extremely long waiting times.
+Some of the most popular attractions in Barcelona like Casa Mila, Casa Batllo, Park Güell, or La Sagrada Familia can have extremely long waiting times.
 Buying your tickets in advance is essential when visiting these places in any season!

 TIP: If you didn’t think of buying the tickets in advance and they are sold out, try booking a guided tour instead.
 Guided tours prebook tickets and make it possible to visit the main landmarks even if the tickets are sold out.
 I recommend visiting Gaudi’s buildings and especially La Sagrada Familia with a tour anyway.
-Read on!
+Read on to learn why!

 We visited Barcelona with our three kids who, obviously, have no patience when it comes to long queues.
 Taking a tour meant that we could relax while the guide took care of everything.
 We just followed the guide and never had to wait anywhere longer than 10 minutes.